Who is Mike Boateng? Meet the Love Island Winter 2020 candidate - Mash Viral

-Twelve other potential partners are flying into a luxury villa to find love at Winter Love Island 2020.
+It’s finally back!
+Love Island has returned to our 2020 screens with its brand new winter edition.

-This year also includes Mike Boateng, a 24-year-old policeman who works in Greater Manchester and is looking for a serious relationship.
+Now twelve new singletons are looking for a new villa in South Africa to find love – one of them is the police officer Mike Boateng.

-Reality fans may remember Mike’s brother Samuel Boateng as one of Lord Zucker’s nominees for The Apprentice’s 2016 series.
+Reality fans may remember Mike’s brother Samuel Boateng as one of Lord Zucker’s nominees in the 2016 series The Apprentice, who is said to have taught Mike exactly how to act on television.

 Before joining the police force, Mike had a soccer career and once played for Sheffield United alongside Everton’s current striker, Dominic Calvert-Lewin.